Miami Author – Mandy Baca

 As a food- and history-obsessed Miami native, Mandy Baca grew up surrounded by an abundance of food traditions; ones that were both traditional and non-traditional in nature as is the case in immigrant households assimilating to life in the United States.
 That catalyst would eventually lead her to the School of Hospitality at Johnson & Wales University and then abroad to the Food Studies master’s program at the University of Gastronomic Sciences in Italy.
 In the past, she has held various positions within the hospitality industry and contributed to publications both locally and nationally.
 She was also included in Zagat Miami’s 1st 30 Under 30 list of gastronomic game changers.

 In 2013, The History Press published her first book, The Sizzling History of Miami Cuisine: Cortaditos, Stone Crabs and Empanadas; which details Miami’s rich food culture.
-Earlier this month, Globe Pequot Press published her second book, Discovering Vintage Miami.
+In November 2014, Globe Pequot Press published her second book, Discovering Vintage Miami.
 She currently resides in the vibrant city of Miami and continues her quest to advance the interest in local food culture and inspire excitement and change in people’s consumption habits through local community initiatives and writing.

 Up next, she will be researching the impact of Cubans and Cuban Americans on the local food culture for a book that will include old recipes, personal stories, and general history.

 Read more of the author’s work on her PRESSFOLIOS page.

 Discovering Vintage Miami takes you back in time to all of the timeless classic spots this city has to offer.
 The book spotlights the charming stories that tell you what each place is like now and how it got that way from classic restaurants to shops to other establishments like hotels that still thrive today and evoke the unique character of the city.
 They’re still around—but they won’t be around forever.
 Start reading, and start your discovering now!
 Buy your copy today.